LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 execute an inline database action.
-The connection characteristics for the data source host can be specified entirely within the inline or the connection characteristics can be specified within Lasso Admin and then looked up based on what ``-database`` is specified within the inline.
+The connection characteristics for the data source host can be specified entirely within the inline or the connection characteristics can be specified within Lasso Admin and then looked up based on which ``-database`` is specified within the inline.

-Each of the methods is described in more detail below including when one method may be preferable to the other method and drawbacks of each method.
+Each of theses methods is described in more detail below including when one method may be preferable to the other method and drawbacks of each method.
 The database method is used throughout most of the examples in this documentation.

 Database Method
 ---------------